pesterhazy/zero-to-redis/README.md

 What if you could start a Redis instance in less than 10 seconds?
 Well, now you can!

+Zero To Redis uses the [Railway hosting plaform](https://railway.app/) to spin up a Redis server.
+It gives you a `redis://` URL to connect to the new server.

 # Guiding Principles

+Zero To Redis is written in a style that combines a pragmatic approach (which lets you get stuff done quickly) with a focus on code quality (which helps you avoid slowing down due to technical debt after a few months).

+Some guiding principles used:

 - Testing: backend logic is tested using VCR technique (fast isolated unit tests)
 - Minimalist dependencies: use node test framework, express and parcel